 Investing is all about the balance between risk and reward.
-Whilst it is easy to focus on the potential rewards from an investment, you must never forget the risk – or the potential for losing your money permanently.
+While it's easy to focus on the potential rewards from an investment, you must never forget the risk – or the potential for losing your money permanently.
 In general, the higher the risk of loss involved in an investment, the higher the returns must be to compensate you for that risk.
 The level of risk you are willing to take will depend on your personal circumstances and if you are not sure, you should consult a suitable qualified financial adviser.

 Lower risk investments

 Cash Ultimately the safest investment is cash.
-From 1 January 2016 the first £75,000 you have in a bank account with a regulated, authorised bank is guaranteed by the Financial Services Compensation Scheme.
-This £75,000 is a risk-free investment, at least before we adjust for inflation, but the problem with cash is that the risks may be low but the returns are too.
-The Bank of England base rate is 0.5% and that is your benchmark, a ‘risk-free’ annual rate of return.
+From 30 January 2017 the first £85,000 you have in a bank account with a regulated, authorised bank is guaranteed by the Financial Services Compensation Scheme.
+This £85,000 is a risk-free investment, at least before we adjust for inflation, but the problem with cash is that the risks may be low but the returns are too.
+The Bank of England base rate is your benchmark, a ‘risk-free’ annual rate of return.

 Government bonds The next least risky option is developed market Government bonds.
-These are issued by governments to raise capital, and there are two broad types - domestic bonds are issued by the British Government and overseas by other countries to fund themselves, for example America, Germany or Japan.
+These are issued by governments to raise capital, and there are two broad types: domestic bonds, issued by the British government, and overseas bonds, issued by other developed countries (e.g. America, Germany and Japan).
 The advantage of domestic bonds is that you do not have to worry about currency movements.

 Medium risk investments

 Corporate bonds The next asset class in order of riskiness is good quality company – or corporate – debt.
 It can be bought and sold through tradeable securities known as bonds.
 A bond will usually be issued at a set price and repaid at that price, along with the interest payments in between, so you know exactly what you are getting in advance, assuming all goes to plan.